The Nature Conservancy Book Group

 July: Divine Secrets of the Ya-Ya Sisterhood, by Rebecca Wells

-August: Animal, Vegetable, Miracle, Barbara Kingsolver
+August: Animal, Vegetable, Miracle, by Barbara Kingsolver

 September: Traveling Mercies, by Annie LaMotte